leo-editor/leo-editor/leo/doc/importers.md

 tabLevels = 4
 ```

 This is valid code, no matter what kind of indentation is used in the dict.

-To handle this, `i.scan_dict` now keeps track of brackets for all languages.
+As a result, `i.scan_dict` now keeps track of brackets for all languages.
+##Scanning strings and comments
+Is there some way to scan comments and strings quickly while using the line-oriented scanning code?
+Using a dedicated "quick string-scanning mode" might speed up the scan compared to calling i.scan_dict for every character.

+In fact, a dedicated scanner would hardly speed up the scan at all, because `i.scan_dict` is very fast.
+Worse, such a scheme would complicate `x.gen_lines`.

+Indeed, if `i.scan_dict` scanned the comment or string completely, it might return an index `i` that is *past* the line that `x.gen_lines` is handling.
+Somehow, `x.gen_lines` would have to re-sync to the next complete line.
+That would be complex and slow.

+**Aha**: `i.scan_dict` doesn't need to scan strings and comments completely!
+It could just scan to the end of the present line, or the end of the string or comment, whichever comes first.

+This is a superb answer to the original question.
+It speeds up strings and comments almost as much as possible, while keeping `i` on the present line.
+But to repeat, there is not much reason actually to have `i.scan_table` go into "quick scan mode".
+Scanning is already fast enough.
 #Conclusion
 This documentation is merely a starting point for studying the code.
 This documentation is concise for a reason: too many details obscure the big picture.